ANDREW A. SMITH

 I grew up in a glorious period for comic books and cartoons.
 While immersed in the likes of X-Men, Transformers, G.I.
-Joe, Voltron, He-Man and Battle of the Planets, I studied Bible stories, consumed world history and studied mythology.
+Joe, Voltron, He-Man and Battle of the Planets, I studied Bible stories, history and mythology.
 What resulted from the amalgam was not inevitable, it just feels that way now.
-At first, I made pencil and black ink drawings of what I read and saw, and then I wrote and illustrated my own fantasy creations.
+At first, I made pencil and black ink drawings, and then I wrote and illustrated my own fantasy creations.
 Adding markers, airbrush and colored pencil birthed “mixed media.”

 While I dabbled in portraits, animal drawings and the odd landscape (salutations, Bob Ross), comics and fantasy constituted the vast majority of my work.
 For a socially-awkward, self-conscious only child, part of my stability came from larger-than-life figures.
-Characters who lived without limits.
 They controlled dreams, influenced gravity and rode fire-breathing horses as their Egyptian, Roman and Zulu armor gleamed on their bodies.
 I created black and Native American characters: animating and “animating” certain segments of our society.

 In 2010, I painted my first oil portrait.
 By 2010, I was not drawing that much, but I viewed that initial portrait as teaching myself to “draw with a paintbrush.”
 Oil is an evolutionary step from illustration (but not a replacement), with the added stimulation of the touch and smell of the medium.
 2010 was also the year that I purchased my first “serious” camera.
 Much of my photography centers around “small details in our world.”
 After beginning with digital photography, I switched to film in mid-2013.
 I sometimes paint from my photographs.